Industry Safety Induction

 Standardised Industry Safety Induction (ISI) training for all new starts to the Industry.

 The Industry Safety Induction is a 1 day training course.
-All new industry starts are required to satisfactorily complete the Industry Safety Induction prior to working on the development or operation of any Facilities in the Queensland Natural Gas Exploration and Production Industry.
+All New Starts shall satisfactorily complete the Industry Safety Induction prior to working on the development or operation of Onshore or Offshore Facilities in the WA/NT* or Qld Oil and Gas Exploration & Production Industry.

 A New Start is anyone who has not worked in the Qld Natural Gas E&P Industry for at least 12 months in the last 2 years*.
 People who have worked in the Queensland Natural Gas Exploration and Production Industry for more than 12 months in the last 2 years can complete an Experienced Worker Declaration Form as evidence that they are not required to complete the ISI prior to starting work.
 See below for related links: